evokateur/youtube-wrapper/README.md

 - Only navigates to base domains `youtube.com`, `youtu.be`, and `google.com` (for authentication); external links open in the default browser.

+- Back/forward keyboard shortcuts work as expected (⌘[ / ⌘] on macOS, Alt+← / Alt+→ on Windows/Linux).

 - Can be configured as the default browser for YouTube URLs with tools such as [Finicky](https://github.com/johnste/finicky), giving you a straight path from your stack/queue/heap to the video you meant to watch.
   Example `~/.finicky.js`: